BrianLesko/text-compression-python/readme.md

-# Text Extraction from an PDF file
+# Text Compression from an PDF file
-This code implements text parsing from a PDF File using Apple's Objective C programming language wrapped in Python.
+This code implements text parsing from a PDF File and then text compression

 &nbsp;